UNLVolunteers creates a fun, social atmosphere for students to plan and participate in service projects that benefit our community.

 - Communicating with community partners via phone and email to coordinate details

 - Learning skills to coordinate additional details (lodging, recreation, budget, etc)

 - Completing necessary paperwork in the trip planning process

 - Designing trips that uphold the program values of Alternative Breaks and meet budget constraints

 The E-Board will work over summer, from June 24 - August 19 (meeting every Wednesday from 3-5pm in SED).

 Attendance for at least seven of the nine meetings is mandatory.
 We have nine weeks to plan all trips - which means brainstorming, researching, communicating with community partners (which includes a lot of follow-up calls and emails), and completing documentation.
 We also need to do some training and a lot of communicating with each other, which can't happen unless we're all present.
 We all need vacations - so taking one or two weeks off throughout the summer is completely appropriate.
 We just need to make sure you'll be around most of the time so we can get things done.
 Working with the E-Board will be fun and give you some great transferable experience - we just need a commitment from you in order for us to be successful!

 Alternative Break Site Leader

-- Staying in good standing with the university.
+- Maintain above a 2.5 cumulative GPA and stay in good standing with the university

-- Upholding the program values of Alternative Breaks.
+- Uphold the program values of Alternative Breaks